sofuribe/fe-coding-challenge/README.md

 # Notes

 Since this project is bootstrapped with [Gatsby](https://www.gatsbyjs.com/), you should use Gatsby's `Image` and `Link` components in this challenge.
 Link is built in, and see [Gatsby Plugin Image](https://www.gatsbyjs.com/plugins/gatsby-plugin-image).
+Do not use Gatsby's gatsby-node API's to query the API via graphql, please query the REST API within your components themselves.

 We do not assume you know Gatsby but we do assume you understand how routing works.
 You will want to get familiar with the way Gatsby handles routes.